 The program includes a team of thoracic surgeons, medical oncologists, pulmonologists, pathologists and radiation oncologists.

-They work closely together to provide a personalized, multidisciplinary approach to treatment.
+They work closely together to provide a personalized, multidisciplinary approach to mesothelioma treatment.

 Rice also has been instrumental in advancing clinical research nationally.

 He is the principal investigator in a mesothelioma clinical trial examining neoadjuvant chemotherapy in combination with extrapleural pneumonectomy surgery and adjuvant radiation therapy.

 Rice is conducting another clinical trial measuring the benefits of novel targeted biological agents for patients who have undergone lung cancer surgery.

 He also is part of a clinical trial looking at the effects of circulating tumor cells in patients undergoing surgery.

 While handling most thoracic malignancies, Rice has expanded the role of minimally invasive surgical procedures, including video-assisted thoracoscopic surgery.

 He was the first surgeon at MD Anderson to perform a minimally invasive esophagectomy, a complex procedure done regularly at only a handful of cancer centers nationally.